Hike of the Week: Squaw Creek offers a welcome chance to cool off from the summer heat

 Our snowpack has melted fast in the past few weeks, and peak runoff has come and gone.
 However, water levels are still higher than usual for this time of year.
 The Squaw Creek trail does have a number of water crossings.
 All crossings are straightforward and safe, but be prepared to get a little wet.

-Join a Walking Mountains naturalist guide on a hike up Squaw Creek next Tuesday, July 23.
-This hike is the second in our monthly featured hikes series, which exposes hikers to local trails, history and ecology.
+Join a Walking Mountains naturalist guide on a hike up Squaw Creek on July 23.
+This hike is the second in our monthly featured-hikes series, which exposes hikers to local trails, history and ecology.
 Join Walking Mountains for a day experiencing the beauty of Colorado’s streams, and learn about the wildlife that calls the water home, and the role of streams in the health of the West for a guided hike down Squaw Creek.
 This hike will give you the chance to enjoy a day on the trail, as well as get up close and personal with the creek and take part in some fun, hands-on stream science.
-For more information and registration visit our website http://www.walkingmountains.org/hikes or email hike@walkingmountains.org.
+For more information and registration, visit http://www.walkingmountains.org/hikes or email hike@walkingmountains.org.

-Nathan Boyer-Rechlin is the community outreach coordinator at Walking Mountains Science Center.
+Nathan Boyer-Rechli is the community outreach coordinator at Walking Mountains Science Center.
 Contact him at nathanbr@walkingmountains.org.